PedroAMtz/Challenge_ML_Flask_API/README.md

 ## Challenge Machine Learning Flask REST API :rocket:

-:star: **Challenge objective:** Create a REST API that could recive input sentences in spanish ann return the named entities in each sentence.
+:star: **Challenge objective:** Create a REST API that could recive input sentences in spanish and return the named entities in each sentence.

 **API characteristics:**